VictoriaMetrics/VictoriaMetrics/docs/vmrestore.md

   -storageDataPath string
      Destination path where backup must be restored.
 VictoriaMetrics must be stopped when restoring from backup. -storageDataPath dir can be non-empty.
 In this case the contents of -storageDataPath dir is synchronized with -src contents, i.e. it works like 'rsync --delete' (default "victoria-metrics-data")
   -tls
-     Whether to enable TLS (aka HTTPS) for incoming requests. -tlsCertFile and -tlsKeyFile must be set if -tls is set -tlsCertFile string
+     Whether to enable TLS for incoming HTTP requests at -httpListenAddr (aka https). -tlsCertFile and -tlsKeyFile must be set if -tls is set
+  -tlsCertFile string
-     Path to file with TLS certificate.
-Used only if -tls is set.
-Prefer ECDSA certs instead of RSA certs as RSA certs are slower
+     Path to file with TLS certificate if -tls is set.
+Prefer ECDSA certs instead of RSA certs as RSA certs are slower.
+The provided certificate file is automatically re-read every second, so it can be dynamically updated
+  -tlsCipherSuites array
+     Optional list of TLS cipher suites for incoming requests over HTTPS if -tls is set.
+See the list of supported cipher suites at https://pkg.go.dev/crypto/tls#pkg-constants
+     Supports an array of values separated by comma or specified via multiple flags.
   -tlsKeyFile string
-     Path to file with TLS key.
-Used only if -tls is set -version
+     Path to file with TLS key if -tls is set.
+The provided key file is automatically re-read every second, so it can be dynamically updated
+  -version
      Show VictoriaMetrics version
 ```